5 Types of Dominants in BDSM

 Pet play is a popular BDSM activity where subs play as cats, dogs, horses, or really any other animal they want, and those pets need owners!
 Owners might put a collar on their pet, hand feed it, brush it, pet it, or whatever behavior feels appropriate for the specific pet.
 Bonus: Pet play gives dominants lots of fun opportunities to play with adult sex toys and accessories like collars, leashes, muzzles, bridles, crops, and more.

 Are you ready to get dominant?
-Do you want to stock up on bondage toys to tease your sub with?
+Do you want to stock up on BDSM toys to tease your sub with?
 Or do you maybe want some sexy bondage clothing?
 Whatever you’ve got in mind, PinkCherry has you covered.
 They’ve got all the toys, accessories, impact gear, restraints, bondage kits, and more you need to take your BDSM to the next level!

 Related Products